Florents-Tselai/spat/README.md

 - PG10 Introduced dynamic shared memory areas (DSA) in [13df76a](https://github.com/postgres/postgres/commit/13df76a)
 - PG17 Introduced the dynamic shared memory registry in [8b2bcf3](https://github.com/postgres/postgres/commit/8b2bcf3)

 Internally, it stores its data in a `dshash`:
 This is an open hashing hash table with a linked list at each table entry.
 It supports dynamic resizing to prevent the linked lists from growing too long on average.
 Currently, only growing is supported: the hash table never becomes smaller.

 [//]: # (<img src="test/bench/plot.png" width="50%"/>)
+sts won’t apply in the same way.